enkidevs/curriculum/r/r-core/intro-to-r/what-is-r.md

 **R** is a popular programming language and software environment for statistical computing[1] and graphics[2].
 It is widely used among statisticians, data scientists, and researchers in academia and industry.

-**R** is a high-level language, which means it has a relatively simple syntax that is easy to read and write.
+**R** is a high-level language, which means it has a relatively simple syntax.
 Here's an example of how you might plot a line graph in **R**:

 ```r
 x <- c(1, 2, 3, 4, 5)